chkakaja/sentimize/README.md

 #### 4. Run the application

-  1. From within the root directory run the following command to make sure Browserify builds the bundle file and rebuilds on every change with Watchify:
+  1. Create a build folder within client/build.
+From within the root directory run the following command to make sure Browserify builds the bundle file and rebuilds on every change with Watchify:

   ```sh
   $ npm run bundle